 “More than anything, I’m so humbled to be a part of it,” she added.
 “It’s just such a good thing.
 And who hasn’t been touched by this menace, breast cancer?
 To have a community donate so much of their time and their money to breast cancer research is wonderful!”

-Margaret H. Duprey of Cherry Knoll Farm has been a long-time supporter of the Challenge of the Americas (COTA).
-Not only has she been an Honorary Chair of the event, but she also served on the COTA Board.
+Margaret H. Duprey of Cherry Knoll Farm has been a longtime supporter of the Challenge of the Americas, serving as both an Honorary Chair and a member of the COTA Board.
+With family and friends affected by breast cancer, Duprey is deeply committed to supporting the Breast Cancer Research Foundation and funding vital research.

 Elizabeth (aka Beth) Stauber-Johnson and her husband Ron have supported the Challenge of the Americas (COTA) since 2018 and in 2022 they upped the game by becoming founding members of The Pink Hats.